 If you are exploring the spot from the shore, go to the far west of the public beach of Blue Bay, where the white sand gives way to rocks.
 This is the best place to enter the water, since the reef is nearby.
 If you take a boat, your guide will show you where to get into the water.

-The “boat access” area has the richest coral and sea life, but the “shore access” area also worth a visit if you spend a day at Blue Bay beach.
-The depth of the water (↕15-20ft/5-6m) is the same in all the area.
+The boat access area #1 has the richest coral and sea life, but the shore access area #3 also worth a visit if you spend a day at Blue Bay beach.
+The depth of the water (↕15-20ft/5-6m) is the same in this part of the bay.
 The large and healthy branching and table coral beds covering the ocean floor have earned Blue Bay its reputation.
 Dozens of fuchsia mushroom corals cover the sea bed in places, as well as soft coral.
+Boat access area #2 is much shallower (6ft/2m), with pretty healthy coral beds, interspersed with some broken coral areas.

 Vast shoals of convict surgeonfish (several hundreds) continually criss-cross the reef.
 Parrotfish, Moorish idols, damselfish and sergeant major fish are some of the species that are easy to see in this spot.
 In the most preserved areas, look for sea anemones: you may spot some Mauritian clownfish, endemic to the island.
 It is also possible -but not guaranteed- so encounter sea turtles.

 In 2013, murky waters invaded Blue Bay on several occasions for reasons that have not been clearly identified.
 A number of hypotheses (mud from a neighboring worksite, a rise in water temperature, pollution or fertilizers poured into the sea) were put forward.
 Today, life is back in the area, although it will probably take some time for the reef’s former glory to be restored.